mui/material-ui/docs/data/material/getting-started/support/support-pt.md

 The Pro plan allows developers to license extra features that are challenging to find in the OSS space.
 The maintainers of MUI provide support for these paid features.
 They aim for a similar quality of experience to the one provided by the community on the open-source modules however no SLAs are provided.

-O status atual de cada versão do Material-UI é o seguinte:
+O status atual de cada versão do Material UI é o seguinte:

 ### Tidelift subscription